 Developer: Guerrilla Games

-The game is set in a world where primitive human societies coexist with machines that are inexplicably modelled after real animals and that seemingly have a part to play in the planet’s ecosystems, just like regular organic creatures.
-This makes for a rather memorable setting and the various machine enemies encountered throughout the game make for very interesting adversaries.
+The game is set in a world where primitive human societies coexist with machines that are modeled after real animals and that seemingly have a part to play in the planet’s ecosystems, just like regular organic creatures.
+This makes for a rather memorable setting, and the various machine enemies encountered throughout the game make for very interesting adversaries.

 Even if we were to disregard the excellent art direction and environment design, the graphics of Horizon Zero Dawn are nothing short of stunning, especially considering that it’s running on 2013 hardware!
 This is all thanks to Guerrilla Games’ outstanding Decima engine.

-At the end of the day, though it may suffer from some common AAA tropes, Horizon Zero Dawn truly is a remarkable game that is definitely worth playing.
+At the end of the day, though it may suffer from some familiar AAA tropes, Horizon Zero Dawn truly is a remarkable game that is worth playing.

 God of War (2018)